 - Typical residence time for oil to complete a process.

-extrakLAB is an innovator in hemp and cannabis distillation equipment.
+extrakLAB is an innovator in hemp distillation equipment.
 The introduction of the clearSTILL changes the world of WFD offering continuous, two-stage distillation and 4-6L/hour throughput capacity that greatly increases production and lowers labor costs.
 Want to learn more?
 Contact us at: 651-600-0036